You're Gonna Miss Me (song): Release

 "You're Gonna Miss Me" was released on January 17, 1966 on Bynum's newly established Contact Records (the name alluding to the "contact high" the music created), reaching number two in Austin, Texas.
 Following the single's release, the 13th Floor Elevators were drawing sold-out audiences as advertised psychedelic music artists on a weekly basis, but also attracted the attention of the authorities.
 This resulted in the band being busted for possession of marijuana, a report which circulated across Texas's music underground.
 Additionally, the group was barred from traveling outside the state or from performing at their regular venues the Jade Room and the Wig.
 The 13th Floor Elevators countered by having their debut at the new venue, the New Orleans, which was broadcast live on KAZZ-FM radio, and perversely their outlaw status won them a larger audience.

-In May 1966, the group negotiated a contract with International Artists to distribute "You're Gonna Miss Me" nationwide.
-The reissue peaked at number 55 on the Billboard Hot 100, on October 9, 1966 and spent two months on the charts.
+In May 1966, the group negotiated a contract with International Artists to distribute "You're Gonna Miss Me" in the U.S. The reissue peaked at number 55 on the Billboard Hot 100, on October 9, 1966 and spent two months on the charts.
 As a consequence of poor distribution, label confusion between International Artists, Contact Records, and Hanna-Barbera Records, and excessive bootlegging, the single failed to achieve a higher positioning nationally.
 Nonetheless, "You're Gonna Miss Me" managed to reach the Top 10 regionally in Miami, Dallas, Detroit, and San Francisco.
 At the height of their popularity, the 13th Floor Elevators performed the tune on Dick Clark's American Bandstand on October 29, 1966.
 Infamously, prior to their act, Clark asked who the head of the group was to which Hall replied, "We're all heads!"

-In November 1966, "You're Gonna Miss Me" was featured as the opening track to the 13th Floor Elevators' debut album, The Psychedelic Sounds of the 13th Floor Elevators.
-The song later appeared on their third album, Live, and the 1988 live album Live: I've Seen Your Face Before.
-It is also included on Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, The Collection, The Psychedelic World of the 13th Floor Elevators, and The Very Best of the 13th Floor Elevators Going Up, among others.
-The Spades' original version was released in 1965, on Zero Records.
+In November 1966, "You're Gonna Miss Me" was featured as the opening track to the 13th Floor Elevators' debut album The Psychedelic Sounds of the 13th Floor Elevators.
+The song later appeared on the album Live, and the 1988 live album Live: I've Seen Your Face Before.
+It is also included on Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968, The Collection, The Psychedelic World of the 13th Floor Elevators, and The Very Best of the 13th Floor Elevators Going Up.
+The Spades' original version was released in 1965 on Zero Records.